Kubernetes setup guide

 We expect you to deliver a container image that contains a specific directory structure of what to run.
 We call this the config image.

-Inside this image, simply include a top-level manifests/ folder containing all Kubernetes manifests needed to deploy your software and its dependencies.
-Depending on your setup, you may need to include additional files and folders in this image.
+Inside this image, you must include a manifests/ folder at the root of the image filesystem, containing all Kubernetes manifests needed to deploy your software and its dependencies.

 .